 2. On sites with mapped domains, don't allow commentable posts to be viewed at the non-mapped URL.
 That is, when viewing something like https://newsliteracymatters.commons.gc.cuny.edu/2020/09/25/q-it-feels-as-if-important-stories-can-fade-to-obscurity-fairly-quickly-and-be-replaced-by-something-more-eye-catching-is-this-ever-done-on-purpose/, redirect to the corresponding mapped URL.
 This should guarantee a match.

-#5 Updated by Raymond Hoh 12 months ago
+#5 Updated by Raymond Hoh over 1 year ago

 I think a simple workaround might be to try disabling Jetpack Comments under:

 Then, comments should work as expected.
 Scott, can you ask Sissel to try that?

 To be compatible with Jetpack Comments and mapped domains, Boone's note about redirecting to the mapped domain sounds correct.
 However, we made some design decisions back in #5525 to redirect logged-in users to the Commons subdomain due to HTTPS.

 Since we now use Let's Encrypt, we shouldn't need to redirect back to the Commons subdomain, but we need to ensure that logged-in users to the Commons are also logged into their mapped domain.
 To solve this, I'm looking into switching our usage of the WPMU Domain Mapping plugin to Mercator in #13455.